pirsch-analytics/docs/content/dashboard/settings.md

 Clients are used to access the [Pirsch API]({{< ref "api-sdks/_index.md" >}}).
 You will need one if you decide to use the [backend integration]({{< ref "get-started/backend-integration.md" >}}) or to access your data from an external application.

 To create a new client, click *Add Client* and enter a description.
 The next dialog will show the unique client ID and secret, which you should save and treat like a password.
-One the dialog is closed, there is no way to view the secret again and you will have to create a new client.
+Once the dialog is closed, there is no way to view the secret again and you will have to create a new client.

 ![Clients](/dashboard/settings-client.png)